Administration for Children's Services311Search all NYC.gov websites

 • Helps to prevent children from entering foster care when housing is the primary obstacle to a child remaining at home,

-• Assist youth ages 18 and older who are able to live independently to secure permanent housing when they leave care.
+• Assist youth ages 18 and older who can live independently to secure permanent housing when they leave care.

 • Families where housing is a primary barrier to reunification with their children from foster care placement.